jeffbcross/omnibinder/README.md

 Currently, the `OmniBinder` toolchain is focused on supporting synchronization of arrays of objects, but will eventually have a good story for other types of data.

-<a id="protocol"></a>
-# Protocol

-The underlying power of `OmniBinder` is in the protocols that can be developed to power it.
-The `obBinder` service manages watching models for updates, executing the developer-specified [Change Pipeline](docs/change-pipeline.md), and calling appropriate methods on a protocol when the [Change Pipeline](docs/change-pipeline.md) is complete.
-Once all functions in a model's [Change Pipeline](docs/change-pipeline.md) have been called, the `obBinder` service will send the delta to the `processChanges` method of the protocol.

 ## Problems to Solve with this framework.